prisma-collective/docs/docs/Glossary/Enactment.md

 # Questions and Reflections Raised by Enactment

-1. **How are we creating the system as we engage with it?**
+How are we creating the system as we engage with it?
-   - Enactment challenges participants and facilitators to reflect on how their practices are actively **shaping the system** they are part of.
-It invites awareness of the **participatory** and **relational** nature of systems change.
+- Enactment challenges participants and facilitators to reflect on how their practices are actively shaping the system they are part of.
+It invites awareness of the participatory and relational nature of systems change.

-2. **How do we cultivate the conditions for the emergence of new systems?**
+How do we cultivate the conditions for the emergence of new systems?
-   - Enactment requires creating an environment where **new practices** can be safely explored, embodied, and iterated upon.
-What are the **practices, tools, and relationships** that foster this kind of innovation?
+- Enactment requires creating an environment where new [[Practice|practices]] can be safely explored, embodied, and iterated upon.
+What are the practices, tools, and relationships that foster this kind of innovation?

-3. **How do we balance enactment with reflection and evaluation?**
+How do we balance enactment with reflection and [[a.
+Introduction|evaluation]]?
-   - While enactment involves activating new ways of being, **evaluation** (particularly developmental evaluation) ensures that we are learning from the process and understanding the value of what is emerging.
-How can we create **feedback loops** that allow for both **action** and **sense-making**?
+- While enactment involves activating new ways of being, evaluation (particularly developmental evaluation) ensures that we are learning from the process and understanding the value of what is emerging.
+How can we create feedback loops that allow for both action and sense-making?

+How do we create a safe space for participants to explore new ways of being and organizing?
+- What mechanisms will encourage vulnerability and openness among participants?

+Which innovative methodologies (sociocracy, holacracy, teal organization) will we implement, and how will we adapt them to our context?
+- How will we ensure participants understand these concepts before implementation?

+What are the desired outcomes for each enactment session, and how will we measure their success?
+- How will we define and assess the effectiveness of each methodology applied?